Your visa: the F1 and J1 student visas

 To avoid problems or delays in obtaining your visa and entering the U.S., be sure that all of your immigration documents reflect the same name, exactly as it appears in your passport.

-Do not use nicknames or shortened names on any of your documents, including your passport, I-20 or DS-2019, entry visa stamp, I-94 card (completed in the airplane before your arrival) and any additional documents that you acquire after your arrival in the U.S.
+Do not use nicknames or shortened names on any of your documents, including your passport, I-20 or DS-2019, entry visa stamp, I-94 card (completed in the airplane before arrival for individuals arriving before 04/26/2013) and any additional documents that you acquire after your arrival in the U.S.

 Visa Wait Times